jsteigelman/artwork/README.md

 # Artist Website

-This is a professional artist website built with ReactJS.
+This is a professional artist website built in React.

 ## Live Site URL
 [www.joeysteigelman.com](https://joeysteigelman.com/)